RuBy-67/1215Player-Wallet-BOT-rok/README.md

-<h3 align="center">SheetsBot</h3>
+<h3 align="center">1215 Wallet Bot</h3>
 <p align="center">
-	SheetsBot is a discord bot that allows you to read, write and remove data from Google Sheets.
+	1215 Wallet Bot is a discord bot that allows you to read, write and remove data from Google Sheets.
 </p>

-## Important:
-- No additional help will be provided for this repository.
-- Read the `readme.md` file for complete information about the bot.
-- It is recommended to watch the GoogleSheetsAPI tutorial for more information.
-(Link Below, Under Configuration)
-- If you have any questions, please contact me on [discord](https://discord.com/users/661501985517862972).

 ## Requirements
 - Discord.js v13 or higher (`npm install discord.js@latest`)